Nyawira-Mwangi/IBM-Data-Science-Professional-Certificate/README.md

  ### Projects undertaken as part of the IBM Data Science Professional Certification :
-1. Capstone project - Predicting if SpaceX  will reuse the first stage.
+1. Winning the Space race - Predicting if SpaceX  will reuse the first stage.
    *	Data Collection with Web Scraping.ipynb"
    * Data Collection with SpaceX API.ipynb"
    * Data wrangling.ipynb"